antimof/UxPlay/README.md

 10. UxPlay now builds on macOS.

-11. Unless the **-n** option is used, the default server name is now the hostname of the server, obtained with uname (if the call to uname produces an error, "UxPlay" is still used as default).
+11. The hostname of the server running uxplay is now appended to the AirPlay server name, which is now displayed as _name_@hostname, where _name_ is "UxPlay", (or whatever is set with the **-n** option).

 # Disclaimer